Hydrocodone/ibuprofen

-Hydrocodone/ibuprofen (INNs), sold under the brand name Vicoprofen, is a fixed-dose combination analgesic medication used in short-term therapy to relieve severe pain.
-Vicoprofen combines the analgesic and antitussive properties of hydrocodone with the analgesic, anti-inflammatory, and antipyretic properties of ibuprofen.
-In contrast to hydrocodone/acetaminophen combination analgesics such as Vicodin, this hydrocodone/ibuprofen avoids some of the liver toxicity which may occur from acetaminophen, but still presents significant dangers in hydrocodone overdose, namely respiratory depression.
-Vicoprofen is supplied in a fixed dose combination tablet which contains hydrocodone bitartrate, USP 7.5 mg with ibuprofen, USP 200 mg.
-Additional strengths of generic Vicoprofen are now available, in combinations of 5 mg/200 mg and 10 mg/200 mg respectively.
+Hydrocodone/ibuprofen, sold under the brand name Vicoprofen among others, is a fixed-dose combination analgesic medication used in short-term therapy to relieve severe pain.
+Hydrocodone/ibuprofen contains hydrocodone bitartrate, an opioid analgesic agent; and ibuprofen, a nonsteroidal anti-inflammatory agent.

 Medical uses

-Hydrocodone/ibuprofen has a labeled indication for "short-term (generally <10 days) management of acute pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate".
+Hydrocodone/ibuprofen is indicated for the short-term (generally less than 10 days) management of acute pain.

 Pregnancy

 Opioids such as hydrocodone cross the placenta, and can therefore affect the fetus.
 Studies have shown a possible association between opioids and adverse outcomes such as birth defects, poor fetal growth, stillbirth, and preterm delivery.
 Prolonged use of opioids by a pregnant mother can also lead to neonatal withdrawal syndrome.
 NSAIDs such as ibuprofen should generally be avoided in pregnancy, as there are conflicting reports of birth defects after in utero exposure.
 However, it is accepted that NSAIDs prevent closure of the fetal ductus arteriosus, which happens during the later stages of pregnancy.
 Because of this, ibuprofen should be avoided after 30 weeks gestation.